wetw0rk/Sickle/README.md

 ## Disassembly

 Sickle can also convert a binary file into extracted opcodes (shellcode) and then translate those into machine instructions (assembly).
-Note that this process only works with raw binary files and currently performs disassembly in a linear fashion.
+Note that this process only works with raw binary files and currently performs disassembly in a linear fashion via [Capstone](https://www.capstone-engine.org/).

 ![alt text](./docs/screenshots/disassemble.png)